ghapsara/guruhhapsara.dev/src/content/2021-12-24-ec2-s3-logging-with-fluentd/index.md

 I would never be tired to tell you how fascinating the open source world is.
 Surprisingly, we tapped into a freaking awesome solution that really suited to our need.

 Fluentd has a plugin which lets us to export logs to S3 buckets named `fluent-s3-plugin`.
 Another requirement we had in S3 log pipeline is to export the logs in a windowed duration.
-There’s a fluentd configuration that allow us to partition logs based called `buffer`, we will dive into how to use it soon.
+There’s a fluentd configuration that allows us to have partitioned logs called `buffer`, we will dive into how to use it soon.

 Fluentd unequivocally became our choice of replacing the application log pipeline.